i4Ds/STIXCore/docs/pipelineconfiguration.rst

 IDL - Interactive Data Language
 -------------------------------

-needs to be installed and licinsed avaialable for all users.
+needs to be installed and licensed avaialable for all users.

 In case of probles like: 'CLLFloatingLicenseInitialize failed to start the license thread' see here: https://www.l3harrisgeospatial.com/Support/Self-Help-Tools/Help-Articles/Help-Articles-Detail/ArtMID/10220/ArticleID/24045/How-to-resolve-error-%E2%80%9CCLLFloatingLicenseInitialize-failed-to-start-the-license-thread%E2%80%9D (the latest option is doing the trick)